 General Checklist for Responding to a Subpoena Requesting Protected Health Information

-These are steps to be taken to comply with a subpoena while at the same time protecting patient privacy and confidentiality.
+This checklist summarizes the steps to take to comply with a subpoena while at the same time protecting patient privacy and confidentiality.
 A provider should do the following:

 - If the subpoena is signed by an attorney, contact the party issuing the subpoena to obtain satisfactory written assurances or a qualified protective order.

-- When the subpoena is requesting records relating to a limited number of patients, notify the patients whose records are being sought as already outlined and/or determine whether the patients will provide a valid HIPAA authorization that complies with HIPAA.
+- When the subpoena is requesting records relating to a limited number of patients, notify the patients whose records are being sought as already outlined and/or determine whether the patients will provide a valid HIPAA authorization.
 (Remember you can use either a MagMutual authorization form or your practice’s existing authorization form.)